guobinqiu/slate/app/docs/api/README.md

-# How to update the API Doc
+# How to deploy your API Doc

 ---

+1. Install slate web application on your vagrant by running `make api-install` command.

-1. Update `index.html.md` file located at `app/docs/api/` directory.
-See [Markdown Syntax](https://github.com/lord/slate/wiki/Markdown-Syntax)
+2. Update `index.html.md` file located at `app/docs/api/` directory.
+Also see [Markdown Syntax](https://github.com/lord/slate/wiki/Markdown-Syntax)

-2. Run command `make api-doc` at your project root directory to upload your local changes to our remote server (ip: 192.168.1.212).
+3. Run command `make api-deploy` at your project root directory.

-3. Preview from the following url: `http://192.168.1.212:4567`
+4. Preview from the following url: `http://<Your Vagrant IP Address>:4567`